This post compares the training precision of TensorFlow, PyTorch, and Neural Designer for an approximation benchmark.

 The above table shows that TensorFlow and PyTorch are programmed in C++ and Python, while Neural Designer is entirely programmed in C++.

 Next, we measure the training accuracy for a benchmark problem on a reference computer using TensorFlow, PyTorch, and Neural Designer.
-We then compare the results produced by that platforms.
+We then compare the results produced by those platforms.

 Benchmark application